-As in any interest rate scenario, many people who have home loan are considering whether or not it is recommended to prepayment of home loan so as to incur lower EMI payments going forward.
-Let’s have a look what is prepayment of loan is all about and how does it work.
-One should consider the various facts of home loan.
+As in any interest rate scenario, many people who have home loans are considering whether or not it is recommended to prepayment of home loans to incur lower EMI payments going forward.
+Let’s have a look at what is a prepayment of loan is all about and how does it work.
+One should consider various facts about home loans.

 - This reduces the principal outstanding, which in turn reduces your EMIs or your remaining loan tenure.

 - About 2 to 3% of the outstanding loan amount is typically levied a prepayment charge.

 - However, as per the recent NHB notification, this has been disallowed going forward.